BrockCruess/BROCK-bot/README.md

 Remove items from the same lists as `/add`

 ### `/check_token [assetid]`
-Check if a Cardano asset ID is flagged as malicious in the [public community scam registry](https://github.com/BrockCruess/Cardano-Scam-Token-Registry).
+Check if a Cardano asset ID is flagged as malicious in the [Cardano Scam Token Registry](https://github.com/BrockCruess/Cardano-Scam-Token-Registry).

 <br/>

-## Features
+## Moderation Features

 ### Kick Blocked Nicknames
 When enabled: